rs9000/Rs-Crawler/README.md

 ## How To
 1) Clone repository
-2) Launch Rs-Crawler.exe as Administrator
+2) Launch exe "Rs-Crawler" as Administrator

 ## Screen App